swlaschin/fsrequire/README.md

 FSI /path/to/repo/fsrequire.fsx path/to/solution

-* `fsrequire` will detect all the fsrequire.config files in the solution path and process them.
+* `fsrequire` will detect all the .require files in the solution path and process them.
 * For each config, all the requires will be parsed and looked up in the repository.
 * The default repo is the location of `fsrequire.fsx`.
 * All the depedendences of the requires will be extracted as well, to generate an update list.
 * For these files, copy them from the repo to the project and create project links for them, or just update them if outdated. (see below for exact algorithm).

+## Using FsRequire with source control and CI

+When in comes to source control, there are two obvious options:

+**1. Don't check in the libraries themselves, just the `.require` file.**

+In this case, the libraries would be fetched from the local repo at build time, (if combined with a pull) would be guaranteed to be up to date.

+**2. Do check in the source for the required libraries**

+In this case, there is the possibility that the libraries are not up to date.

+The libraries could be updated from the local repo at build time, as above, but this could mean that the commited source did not accurately reflect the latest update.

+Instead, FsRequire should offer a "test for changes" option that would check for changes but not copy them over.
+This could be used to force CI builds to fail if the committed libraries are not up to date.

 ## Using FsRequire as an author